pulp-platform/cheshire/docs/tg/xilinx.md

 We currently provide working setups for:

 - Digilent Genesys 2 with Vivado `>= 2020.2`
+- Xilinx VCU128 with Vivado `>= 2020.2`

 We are working on support for more boards in the future.

 ## Implementation

-Since the implementation steps and available features vary between boards, we provide instructions and document available features for each.

-### Digilent Genesys 2

-Generate the bitstream `target/xilinx/out/cheshire_top_xilinx.bit` by running:
+Generate the bitstream `target/xilinx/out/cheshire.<myboard>.bit` for your desired board by running:

 ```
-make -C target/xilinx
+make chs-xilinx-<myboard>
 ```

+Since available features vary between boards, we provide further documentation for each.

+### Digilent Genesys 2 (`genesys2`)

 Before flashing the bitstream to your device, take note of the position of onboard switches, which control important functionality:

   | Switch | Function                                        |
   | ------ | ------------------------------------------------|